 C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х
+a Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

-C22 If "yes," please complete the following:
+22 1 f "yes," please complete the following:

-C22 Early action closing date
+22 E Early action closing date December 1st

-C22 Early action notification date
+C22 E Early action notification date January 15th

+Yes No

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to v

+other early plans? ^